 - Colourful Semantics and Toe by Toe programmes are delivered to children in small groups or 1:1 as required.

 - Provision of ‘Talking Homework’ within Early Years and planned use of puppets and sound/ phonics tubs to extend communication skills.

 - Use of Communication in Print 2 desktop publishing program for creating symbol-supported resources.

-- Regular staff training delivered by Speech and Language Team.
+- Regular whole staff training is delivered by Speech and Language Team.

-- Learning mentor support and interventions delivered in class, 1:1 or in a group, to develop positive attitudes to learning, and out of class to address social and emotional issues which affect children’s learning progress.
+- Learning Mentor support and interventions delivered in class, 1:1 or in a group, to develop positive attitudes towards learning, and out of class to address social and emotional issues which affect children’s learning progress.

 - Access to peer mentoring programmes and Digital Leaders mentoring activities.

-(v) Access to strategies/programmes to support Occupational Therapy/Physiotherapy needs
+How will my child access strategies/programmes to support Occupational Therapy/Physiotherapy needs?

 - Interventions from an Occupational Therapist / Physiotherapist by referral.

-- Delivery of interventions recommended by the Occupational Therapist / Physiotherapist by trained SSA’s and class teachers.
+- Delivery of interventions recommended by the Occupational Therapist / Physiotherapist by trained ANTA’s and class teachers.

-- Playground equipment selected specifically to encourage gross motor development.
-Outdoor gym equipment on KS4 Senior yard.
+- Access to equipment recommended by physio for playground equipment selected specifically to encourage gross motor development, including outdoor gym equipment on KS4 Senior yard.

 - Planned regular fine motor sessions and activities delivered 1:1 or in class groups.